jasonchenzhou/strVec/README.md

 # strVec
->This is a simple vector library for string elements.\n
+>This is a simple vector library for string elements.
 >
 >contains functions: reserve(), resize(), push_back(), etc.